molsim/HYDROID/README.md

 ...
 ```

-See full example set and instructions in [examples](examples/README.md).
+See full examples set and instructions in [examples folder](examples).

 ## Citing HYDROID
 Please cite HYDROID using following publications: